itskalvik/sgp-tools/README.md

         - `tsp.py`: TSP solver

 ## Datasets
-* The Intel lab dataset can be downloaded from [here](http://db.csail.mit.edu/labdata/labdata.html)
+* The Intel lab temperature dataset can be downloaded from [here](http://db.csail.mit.edu/labdata/labdata.html)
-* The ROMS dataset can be downloaded from [here](https://oceanmodeling.ucsc.edu/ccsnrt/#txtOverview)
+* The ROMS ocean salinity dataset can be downloaded from [here](https://oceanmodeling.ucsc.edu/ccsnrt/#txtOverview)
 * The Precipitation dataset can be downloaded from [here](http://research.jisao.washington.edu/data_sets/widmann/)
-* The US soil dataset can be downloaded from [here](https://www.drought.gov/data-maps-tools/nasa-sport-lis-soil-moisture-products)
+* The US soil moisture dataset can be downloaded from [here](https://www.drought.gov/data-maps-tools/nasa-sport-lis-soil-moisture-products)
+* The US elevation dataset can be downloaded from [here](https://coast.noaa.gov/digitalcoast/)

 ## Installation
 Run the following commands to install the package